 Gross profit could be high and while it may take some time to recoup your initial total investment, it is clear why the 7-Eleven franchise is only of the biggest and most successful franchising across the globe.

 Furthermore, this business model is not easy to run and this must be considered before taking the jump to open one.
 The store must be opened 24 hours a day.
 This means that your 7-Eleven store must be staffed and functioning all day and night, every day of the week.

 Store managers can work upwards of 90 hours a week to save employment costs or must pay employees to shift work all around the clock.
 To add to this, the rising cost of employment and the opportunity cost for operators to work many hours at their 7 Eleven store may scare potential franchisees away.

 Buying a job is a tricky and slippery road to go down.
 Buying and owning an asset like a 7-Eleven franchise may be an economically poor decision if certain factors are not met, such as:

 It may be a much more profitable and managed business than an alternative.

+The strategic placement of 7-Eleven stores in Franchise City can lead to accelerated business growth.
 Of course, 7-Eleven in these sites is more expensive than in more rural and less desirable locations.
 Like anything in life, you must spend more money to increase store sales and gross profit.